alexisbernt/alexisbernt/infrastructure/servers.md

 # Servers

+## What does a server do?
+A server is a hardware device or software that processes requests sent over a network and replies to them.
+A client is the device that submits a request and waits for a response from the server.
+The computer system that accepts requests for online files and transmits those files to the client is referred to as a “server”

 ## DNS Server
 Def DNS Server: The Domain Name System (DNS) Server is a server that is specifically used for matching website hostnames (like lexiscyberclub.com) to their corresponding Internet Protocol or IP addresses.
 The DNS server contains a database of public IP addresses and their corresponding domain names.